Version Monitoring

 Check whether evaluated value <= 0 (the specified thresholdValue)

-• Similarly, metric total_http_requests is of type Counter which indicates that it is a cumulative value which can increment.
-When evaluating this metric, the CAP operator queries Prometheus with a PromQL expression which calculates the rate (of increase) of this metric over a specified calculation period.
-The rate of increase from each time series is then added together to get the evaluated value.
-The evaluated value is then compared against the specified threshold value to determine usage (or eligibility for cleanup).
+• Metric total_http_requests is of type Counter, representing a cumulative value that can only increase.
+CAP Operator queries Prometheus with a PromQL expression that calculates the rate of increase over the specified period.
+The rates from each time series are summed to get the evaluated value, which is compared against the threshold.

 Evaluation steps for metric type Counter